jeremenichelli/jeremenichelli.github.io/_posts/2015-03-17-i-love-the-ampersand.md

 ### Wrap-up

-Small things are usually more versatile, they can bend and adapt to different situations.
-That's why I love the ampersand and I use it a lot.
+Small patterns usually behave in a more flexible way, they can bend and adapt to different situations.

 If you are interested in more LESS awesomeness you can go to the <a href="http://lesscss.org/features/" target="_blank">official language features reference</a>.
-Happy coding!